Meeting Management Practices Help Improve Productivity

 Some managers employ a P.A.T. approach to meetings, requiring a Purpose, an Agenda, and a Timeframe.
 Arming the participants with these critical points of context ahead of the session ensures that people show up prepared to participate and support the overall intent of the meeting.
 A clear P.A.T. outline helps ensure a productive session.

 You should be able to define the purpose of the meeting in 1 or 2 sentences at most.
 "This meeting is to plan the new marketing campaign" or "this meeting is to review shipping's new policy for handling returns."
 The purpose helps ensure everyone knows why they are there, what needs to be done, and how to guide progress and drive for a conclusion.

 Set an agenda.
 List the items you are going to review/discuss/inspect.
-I like to assign a time limit to each agenda item (see below) and identify the person who is responsible for moderating the discussion.
+We like to assign a time limit to each agenda item (see below) and identify the person who is responsible for moderating the discussion.
 Set a timeframe; at the very least set a start and end time.
-I also recommend setting a duration for each item in the agenda.
+We also recommend setting a duration for each item on the agenda.
 These should total to the overall meeting timeframe.